Housing

 Preventing Escapes

-Snakes are very good at escaping their cages; they can crawl through openings that seem too small for them.
-For that reason the cage must be abso-lutely escape-proof.
-Lids should be securely attached and fit tightly: snakes are strong enough to push them off otherwise.
-Any mesh or grille in the lid should be small enough: if a snake can work its way in past its eyes, it can get all the way out.
+Snakes are very good at escaping their cages.
+They can crawl through openings that seem too small for them.
+As a rule of thumb, if a snake can work its way in past its eyes, it can get all the way out.

-Glass aquariums should have screen lids with tabs that fit under the plastic rim of the cage, or snap-on grilles (so long as the snake is big enough that it can’t get between the grilles).
-Baby snakes in a five-gallon cage should probably have a screen lid.
-Plastic “Critter Keeper” or “Desert Den” cages work well generally, so long as the snake isn’t too small to get through the circular holes for electrical cables.
 And the herper’s standby for smaller snakes — Rubbermaids with air holes melted in the sides and lids with a soldering iron — will also work for small single snakes so long as the melted holes aren’t too big for the snake to get through.

 Cage Furniture